mmxmb/course-sched/README.md

 ## Development

+See [course scheduler documentation](course_sched/README.md) to learn how the scheduler works.

 ### Initial setup

 It's best to use a virtual environment when installing dependencies for this project (e.g. `virtualenv`):